DaanVanVugt/ymmsl-dot/README.md

                                       types.
       --portlabels                    Never simplify matching port labels along an edge.
+      -h, --hide-edge-labels          Hide edge labels (as long as the input and output port match).
       --help                          Show this message and exit.

 # Issues and Discussions